medo5682/Robotics/lab4/lab4Report.md

 ![alt text](https://raw.githubusercontent.com/medo5682/Robotics/master/lab4/map.jpg)

 ### 5.Do you like ROS? ###
+Yes, overall we like ROS because of how automated the simulations can be.
+It is able to accurately portray the communication between the sensors and motors in a very efficient manner, just as it would appear with a live robot (similar to the Sparki robot we were using in the previous labs).

 ### 6.Roughly how much time did your group spend programming this lab? ###
+We spent about 12-15 working on this lab.